wigig-tools/qd-realization/README.md

 # Q-D realization software
-This repository contains a MATLAB application which which computes multipath components between communicating nodesthanks to raytracing.
+This repository contains a MATLAB application which computes multipath components characteristics between communicating nodes thanks to raytracing and Q-D methodology.

 ## Features: